hobuinc/greyhound/doc/administration.rst

 - ``cacheSize``: The cache size for Greyhound's data chunks.
 This is not a maximal amount of memory that Greyhound may use, but is merely correlated with the amount of memory Greyhound will consume since it represents only a single piece of Greyhound's internal data usage.
 This field may be specified as a number of bytes, but may also be a specified as a string containing a qualifier like ``MB`` or ``GB``.
 - ``paths``: An array of strings representing the paths in which Greyhound will search, in order, for data to stream.
 Defaults are ``/opt/data`` for easy Docker mapping, ``~/greyhound`` for a default native location, and ``http://greyhound.io`` for sample data.
 Local paths, HTTP(s) URLs, and S3 paths (assuming proper credentials exist) are supported.
+- ``tmp``: A string path for Greyhound to use for any temporary files.
 - ``resourceTimeoutMinutes``: The number of minutes after which Greyhound can erase local storage for a given resource.
 Default: ``30``.
 - ``http.port``: Port on which to listen for HTTP requests.
 If ``null`` or missing, HTTP requests will be disabled.
 Default: ``8080``.
 - ``http.securePort``: Port on which to listen for HTTPS requests.
 If ``null`` or missing, HTTPS requests will be disabled.
 If this value is specified, ``http.keyFile`` and ``http.certFile`` must also be present.
 Default: ``undefined``.